ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 Enable highlighting of an Interactable Object base on interaction type.

 **Required Components:**
  * `VRTK_InteractableObject` - The Interactable Object component to detect interactions on.
-This must be applied on the same GameObject as this script if one is not provided via the `Object To Affect` parameter.
+This must be applied on the same GameObject as this script if one is not provided via the `Object To Monitor` parameter.

+**Optional Components:**
+ * `VRTK_BaseHighlighter` - The highlighter to use when highligting the Object.
+If one is not already injected in the `Object Highlighter` parameter then the component on the same GameObject will be used.

 **Script Usage:**
  * Place the `VRTK_InteractObjectHighlighter` script on either: